 - Use surprising twists in your stories.

 - Relay wisdom or criticism supported by humor

 - And wear a purple wizard hat

-There is, of course, a more nuanced narrative to the different aspects of laughing, social status, and surprise.
+Real life will have a more nuanced experience to the different aspects of laughing, social status, and surprise.
 But understanding the basics of why people laugh will make it easier to understand why a joke bombs or wins.

-This framework helps you to recognize how people actually interact.
+This framework helps you to recognize how people interact.
 You can better understand your position and those of others.
 And improve on that by joking around.
 It may get some getting used to, but not laughing at the guy you actually hate may tip the social scales.

 So tell me, how do you recognize the interplay of laughing, humor, and status in your life?